DerwenAI/strwythura/README.md

   * a list of URLs from which to scrape content
   * `domain.ttl` -- semantics for the domain context

-Note: the `domain.ttl` file provides a _ontology pipeline_ for the given domain, used as the _human-in-the-loop_ basis for constructing a _semantic layer_.
-Along with the `curate.py` script described below this illustrates _human-in-the-loop_ approaches in KG construction.
+The `domain.ttl` file provides a basis for iterating with an _ontology pipeline_ process, to represent the semantics for the given domain.
+It specifies metadata in terms of _vocabulary_, _taxonomy_, and _thesaurus_ -- to use in representing the core entities and relations in the KG.

+The `curate.py` script described below then will introduce the _human-in-the-loop_ part of this process, where you can review entities extracted from documents.
+Based on this analysis, decide where to refine the domain context to be able to _extract_, _classify_, and _connect_ more of what gets extracted from _unstructured data sources_ and linked into the KG.
+Overall, this process distills elements of the _lexical graph_, linking them with elements from the _data graph_, to produce a more abstracted (i.e., less noisy) _semantic layer_ as the resulting KG.

+Meanwhle, let's get started.
 The `build.py` script scrapes text sources and constructs a _knowledge graph_ plus _entity embeddings_, with nodes linked to chunks in a _vector store_:

 ```bash
 poetry run python3 build.py